nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 ```

 We are now ready to write code.
-Initially I thought to slowly you introducing you to complex applications but let's be honest life isn't fair so I'm going to throw you right into the deep end and explain things as we go.
+Initially I thought to slowly you introduce you to complex applications but let's be honest life isn't fair so I'm going to throw you right into the deep end and explain things as we go.
 First things first, we need to create a project structure for our applications.
 We can either spend a couple weeks trying to figure our what is the most optimized way to build out our project structure while in the process not getting any coding done or do what 99.9% of all other lazy programmers do: let someone else do the hard work and clone their project!

 Open your terminal application to clone a starter project from github.